-In 2018, StoryCorps will partner with local stations in selected cities to record stories of veterans and their families.
+In 2019, StoryCorps will partner with local stations in the following cities to record stories of veterans and their families.

 Follow us on Facebook and Twitter for updates on when and how to register to record your story, and prepare for your interview with this collection of suggested questions to ask your conversation partner.

-Not in a city that visiting?
+Not in a city that we’ll be visiting?
 You can record anywhere with the StoryCorps App.
 Learn more here.

 Featured Stories from the Military Voices Initiative

 We work with national and community-based organizations to assure we reach people of all backgrounds.
 Recent partners include:

 |Iraq and Afghanistan Veterans of America (IAVA)||New York, NY|

 |High School for Youth and Community Development||New York City, NY|

 |Texas A&M University||College Station, TX|

 |Georgia Association to Benefit Veterans||Atlanta, GA|